Materials-Data-Science-and-Informatics/metador-core/README.md

 ![Docs](https://img.shields.io/badge/read-docs-success)
 ](https://materials-data-science-and-informatics.github.io/metador-core/)

-Core library of the Metador platform.
+The core library of the Metador framework.
 It provides:

 * an interface for managing structured and validated metadata (`MetadorContainer`)
 * an API to manage immutable (but still "patchable") HDF5 files (`IH5Record`)
-* an extensible entry-points based plugin system defining plugin groups and plugins
+* an extensible entry-points based plugin system for defining plugin groups and plugins
-* core plugin group interfaces (schemas, packers, widgets, ...)
+* core plugin group types and interfaces (schemas, packers, widgets, ...)
-* general semantically aligned schemas that should be used and extended
+* general semantically aligned schemas that can be used and extended
 * visualization widgets for common data types based on Bokeh and Panel
 * generic dashboard presenting (meta)data for which suitable widgets are installed